Van life™

 hot air ballons of cappoddocia, turkey

-• You have to shit in a bucket.
-If you are lucky it’s a fancy bucket that seals and has a vent for smells.
-But you still have to empty it.
+• You shit in a bucket.
+If you’re lucky, it’s a fancy bucket with a seal and a vent.
+You still have to empty it.
+You learn which car parks have toilets.
+You learn to time your body.

-• You will spend a bunch of time doing van-life-specific chores that don’t need to be done during regular travel or life.
-Finding water & filling the water tank.
-Cooking is more complicated with limited fridge and counter space.
-Showers can be cold and infrequent.
-Washing the dishes is the worst part of every day.
-Keeping the van clean is a never-ending battle.
+• You spend hours on van-specific chores that don’t exist in normal travel or normal life.
+Finding water.
+Filling the tank.
+Cooking with a tiny fridge and no counter space.
+Cold showers, infrequent showers, no showers.
+Washing dishes is the worst part of every day.
+Keeping the van clean is a war you’re always losing.

 Back to posts